mishellscripts/cat-overflow/README.md

 ```bash
 $ php artisan storage:link
 ```
-> **Note:** If getting error message "The public/storage" directory already exists at this step, simply remove the public/storage directory.
+> **Note:** If getting error message "The public/storage directory already exists" at this step, simply remove the public/storage directory to proceed.
 4. Start the server
 ```bash
 $ php artisan serve